tomKafka/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+1. This is the list of my favorite things
+2. Pizza
+3. Lasagna
+  1. Fish
+  2. Vegetarian